Ceelog/phpdoc-en/src/ref/apache.md

 memory will usually only be freed internally but not given back to the operating system.

+Works in the Apache, FastCGI and
+<a href="/book/nsapi.html" class="link">NSAPI server module</a> in
+Netscape/iPlanet/SunONE webservers.

 ### Return Values

 Returns **`TRUE`** if PHP is running as an Apache 1 module, the Apache